kristopolous/timeline-heatmap/README.md

 https://github.com/user-attachments/assets/35fe220b-381b-4499-b7d9-01699557749b

 ## Step 2: Get it over to a computer
 Email it, adb, bluetooth, there's plenty of ways.

-Mine is about 10MB/year.
+My file is about 10MB/year so those are your size considerations.

 ## Step 3: Tweak the heatmap_generator.py to your likings
 There's 2 constants at the top of the file